IdanRosenzweig/ELF-Toolchain/readme.md

 ## overview
 A toolchain I developed for ELF executables and malware, containing:
-* standalone ELF loader
+* standalone loader
-* file stripper for ELF executables
+* file stripper
-* ELF obfuscator for the internal structure of ELF files
+* obfuscator for internal structure
-* sophisticated packer for ELF executables
+* sophisticated packer

-<br><br/>
 The **ELF loader** is a standalone software that efficiently parses and loads ELF executables onto Linux.
 The loader supports:
 * both statically linked & dynamically linked executables
 * PIE and non-PIE code (userspace ASLR)